Hexagram 57巽Wind

 Application & adjacentQuestion shape · Hexagram 58 pair · Eight pure trigrams family

 A note on the question shape this hexagram answers best.
-Wind rewards questions framed around influence the actor wants to exercise but cannot exercise directly — a culture the founder wants to shape after handing off operational control, a strategy the chief of staff wants to nudge without owning the decision, a policy the consultant wants the client to adopt as if it were the client's idea.
-It is less useful for questions about whether to take a direct position the actor already has the standing to take; for those, re-read against Hexagram 43 Breakthrough or against Hexagram 49 Revolution.
+Wind rewards questions framed around influence you want to exercise but cannot exercise directly — a value a parent wants an adult child to adopt as if it were the child's own, a direction a teacher wants a student to arrive at unassisted, a reform a longtime committee member wants the body to embrace without being told to.
+It is less useful for questions about whether to take a direct position you already have the standing to take; for those, re-read against Hexagram 43 Breakthrough or against Hexagram 49 Revolution.
 Wind presumes that direct authority is not available and that indirect influence is.
 If the question shape was about whether to escalate to direct authority, the hexagram is naming the path you are choosing not to take.

-Wind is also unusually demanding about the actor's own alignment with the indirect method.
+Wind is also unusually demanding about your own alignment with the indirect method.
 The hexagram repeatedly returns to the image of being beneath the couch — once productively (line 2) and once catastrophically (line 6).
-The position is structurally the same; the difference is whether the actor chose it or got stuck in it.
-If the actor is choosing the indirect method as the correct fit for the situation, line 2's fortune is available.
-If the actor is using the indirect method because the actor has lost the option of any other method, the trajectory leads to line 6.
+The position is structurally the same; the difference is whether you chose it or got stuck in it.
+If you are choosing the indirect method as the correct fit for the situation, line 2's fortune is available.
+If you are using the indirect method because you have lost the option of any other method, the trajectory leads to line 6.
 The hexagram is the discipline of staying inside the productive version of the position long enough to produce line 4's three classes of game and line 5's windowed announcement, and of recognising the moment at which the productive version is about to flip into the catastrophic one.

 SynthesisYiGram Editorial